UMGW 16x13x5 [M4] GW / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical devices or very highly developed apparatuses.
+- Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: